Skip to content

 How H.R.1 Financing Restrictions Will Impact Californians with Behavioral Health Conditions

 California has long used provider taxes — most notably the Managed Care Organization (MCO) tax — to raise state revenue that is then matched with federal Medicaid dollars.
-These revenues sustain Medi-Cal and support behavioral health services.
+These revenues sustain Medi-Cal.

 H.R.
 1 undermines this model by banning new provider taxes and imposing rules that invalidate California’s current MCO tax structure.
 The law also caps provider tax rates over time and lowers the federal cap on Medicaid managed care payments, further restricting California’s ability to draw down federal funds.